srlabs/Certiception/README.md

 * **Basic Domain account** without any privileges to execute continuous Certify checks

 ### Installing Certiception

+Note: we are still improving the stability in different test lab setups with regards to what accounts are used for the setup tasks.
+If you want try it out, probably best to wait a week more :)

 1. Configure your general Domain and Ansible connection parameters in `inventory`
 2. Customize parameters for your honeypot in `host_vars/honeypotCA.yml`